Shark Diving in Cuba's Gardens of the Queen

 Five of us had come legally to Cuba with Ocean Doctor, a Washington, D.C.-based conservation nonprofit with long experience in Cuba.
 A few other divers not with our group sneaked in illegally, risking thousands of dollars in fines on return if discovered.
 Experienced shark divers all, each had come to find out: What would it be like to swim with dozens of sharks in a truly wild setting?

+We don’t wait long to find out.
+On our second dive, at a site called Los Mogotes, we descend right on top of several Caribbean reef sharks milling around a coral head so large, it had its own mini wall.
 As we fin over coral fields that would only get bigger as our dives progress, admiring the locals from gray angelfish to Nassau and black grouper, barracuda, triggerfish, blennies, jawfish and more, I glance at what I think is my buddy, half an arm’s length away.

 In his place is a muscular 6-foot reef shark, swimming companionably in our midst.
 Immediately you notice at Gardens of the Queen that nothing runs from you: Here, animals from sharks to tarpon to barracuda and rays swim toward you, but only in curiosity.